Business (Common Entry) CR 021

 Leaving Cert Subjects:

-If you would like a broad range of business topics, with the opportunity to choose a specialism such as Business or Accounting or Marketing at a later stage, you should apply for CR 021.
+If you would like to undertake and engage in an extensive range of business disciplines, with the opportunity and flexibility to choose a specialism such as Business (General) or Accounting or Marketing, you should apply for CR 021.

 Management and Enterprise

-Business brings together Management, Marketing, Accounting, Communications, and applications of Information Technology.
-Business courses aim to provide a broad business education with many opportunities to specialise.
-The courses are designed to be employment oriented.
-They are structured to give an interesting variety of topics, choice of specialist areas and choice of levels of qualifications, and they also provide the necessary skills for those seeking to set up their own enterprises.
+Business brings together a range of subjects including Management, Marketing, Accounting, Communications, and applications of Information Technology.
+The Business course aims to provide a broad education with many opportunities to specialise.
+The course is designed to be employment oriented giving graduates the core skills necessary to launch their career in their chosen disciplines.
+Business students will appreciate how businesses develop strategies, handle risk and take decisions in a variety of industry settings.
+The course also provides the necessary skills for those seeking to set up their own enterprises.

 - Bachelor of Business (Level 7)

-This Business programme provides the knowledge and skills necessary to contribute effectively within a business and management setting and is designed to provide a solid foundation for success in a business career.
+This Business programme provides the knowledge and skills necessary to contribute effectively within a business and management setting and is designed to provide a solid foundation for success in a wide variety of business career options.

 - Bachelor of Business (Honours) in Accounting (Level 8)